What is a scientific research grant?

 Scientists commonly secure funding for their work through research grants, which are contracts that award financial support to those who apply for it through a competitive process.
 For many scientists, these grants are crucial, because participating in the global scientific enterprise requires equipment, tools, supplies, publishing fees, and staff support.

-- Tip: If you'd like to be notified when the calls open for TWAS research grants in 2024, please send an email to email@example.com.
+- Tip: If you have questions about TWAS research grants in 2024 that isn't answered in this guide, please send an email to firstname.lastname@example.org.

 Why are research grants important for the developing world?